 Since Test Distribution supports both Gradle and Maven builds, let’s run the project as a Maven build this time.

 As you can see, this build is much faster than the previous Run 2.
 A look at the agent usage chart shows us why this is the case:

-Since all 25 agents were still connected to Gradle Enterprise, they could immediately join the new Maven build and work on executing tests.
+Since all 25 agents were still connected to Develocity, they could immediately join the new Maven build and work on executing tests.

-Let’s assume that the next build starts a few minutes after the agents have disconnected from Gradle Enterprise, because there was no demand:
+Let’s assume that the next build starts a few minutes after the agents have disconnected from Develocity, because there was no demand:

 (all but one agent disconnected, builds starts a few minutes afterwards, build scan)